akhoury/nodebb-plugin-import/README.md

 ```

 ### Your config are required
-These are the defaults, the defaults are good too.
+These are the defaults, the defaults are good.
+There is a little more configs, see lib/import.js

 ```javascript
     log: 'debug',